If you are accused of violating your probation conditions in Nevada, you are entitled to a probation revocation hearing.

 - electronic monitoring and intensive supervision

-- the Nevada crime of first-degree kidnapping
+- first-degree kidnapping

-- the Nevada crime of sexual assault
+- sexual assault

-- the Nevada crime of lewdness with a child
+- lewdness with a child

-What is a probation violation?
+2. What is a probation violation?

 - not paying a court-ordered fine or restitution

 - failing to appear for a mandatory court date, or not reporting to your P.O.

 - refusing to submit to a mandatory drug test, or failing the test